kazurayam/BrowserMobProxyInKatalonStudio/README.md

 In the [Katalon User Forum](https://forum.katalon.com/), there is a Frequently Asked Questions.

-> I want to do a Web UI test using browsers, and at the same time I want to get the payload of requests and responses exchanged between browser and server.
-I want to save it into a file.
+> I want to do a Web UI test using browsers, and at the same time I want to record the payload of HTTP Requests and Responses exchanged between a browser and servers.
+I want to save the information into a local file and later reuse it.
 How can I do it?

 Katalon Studio does not support recording the payload of HTTP messages exchanged between a browser and HTTP servers.
 You need to employ additional technology.
 The following post by matteo.lauria at Feb '21 suggested [BrowserMob Proxy](https://bmp.lightbody.net/) for this purpose.